0xC4/multimodal-ai/README.md

 <img src="github_overview.png" alt="drawing" width="500"/>

-### Notes
-31-07-2024: We are currently updating this repository, all files will be uploaded in the coming days.

 ## Usage
 ### 1. Generate detection heatmaps DL detection model
 This project used a U-Net csPCa detection model pretrained in 7000+ cases ([Bosma et al., 2023](https://doi.org/10.1148/ryai.230031)).